rhasspy/rhasspy/docs/text-to-speech.md

 ## Flite

 Uses FestVox's [flite](http://www.festvox.org/flite) for speech.
-Sounds better than `espeak` in most cases, but only supports English out of the box.
+Sounds better than `espeak` in most cases, but supports fewer languages out of the box.

 Add to your [profile](profiles.md):